g-harel/paph/README.md

 Built in protection against cycles.

-Weight of each "branch" can be specified.
-Otherwise, the default of `1` is used.

 Use `fork` to create a copy of a paph object.

 Use `freeze` to create a read-only copy with built-in memoization.